medavox/DiabeticDiary/README.md

 * Blood Glucose (BG) readings are in mmol/L (millimols per litre).
 A normal reading would be between 5.0 and 7.0; hypoglycaemia is a reading below 4.5, and a hyperglycaemic event would be above 8.0.
-* Food containing Carbohydrate or other human-digestible sugars and polysaccharides is measured in Carbydrate Portions (CP).
+* Food containing Carbohydrate or other human-digestible sugars and polysaccharides is measured in Carbohydrate Portions (CP).
 1CP = 10g of sugar or carbohydrate.
 * The app is designed to work with a DAFNE-style dosage regime;
     - the diabetic using the app is expected to follow a basal-bolus system,